The Tombs: Manhattan House of Detention, 1941–1974

-Manhattan Detention Complex, 1983–2023
+Manhattan Detention Complex, 1983–2024

 The Manhattan Detention Complex consisted of a South Tower, the former Manhattan House of Detention remodeled and reopened in 1983, and a North Tower across White Street, completed in 1990.
 The complex housed only male inmates, most of them pretrial detainees.
 The total capacity of the two buildings was nearly 900 people.

-The jail was named The Bernard B. Kerik Complex in December 2001 at the direction of New York City mayor Rudolph Giuliani.
+The jail was named the Bernard B. Kerik Complex in December 2001 at the direction of then-New York City Mayor Rudolph Giuliani.
 Kerik was commissioner of the New York City Department of Corrections from 1998 to 2000 before becoming police commissioner.
-New York City mayor Michael Bloomberg ordered Kerik's name removed after he pleaded guilty to two misdemeanors in 2006, committed during his tenure as a city employee.
+After he pleaded guilty to two misdemeanors in 2006, committed during his tenure as a city employee, subsequent Mayor Michael Bloomberg ordered Kerik's name removed.